top of page

 It also shows the person that you’re not here to slap on a generic solution.

-Shift into the business or life cost of the problem.
+Shift into the life cost of the problem.
 Try asking,

 “If this issue were resolved, what would it mean for your family’s stress level?
 For your child’s future?”

-When people can see how much a problem is costing them—time, money, energy—they’re more likely to act.
+When people can see how much a problem is costing them (in terms of time, money, and energy), they’re more likely to act.

 Don’t skip this step just because it feels uncomfortable.